Do not abandon them!

-Topaz for Civil Society works in the social and public spheres in order to ensure that Israeli society, with all its institutions, organizations and possibilities, will provide quality social, educational, cultural and civic services to all its citizens.
-Topaz believes that Israeli society must be a sensitive and sensitive society for global and universal needs and problems.
+“Topaz for Civil Society” works in the social and public sphere to ensure that Israeli society, with all its institutions, organizations and possibilities, provides quality social, educational and cultural and civil services and equality for all its citizens.
+Topaz believes that Israeli society must also be awake and sensitive to global and universal needs and problems.
 A society that preserves and promotes the civil, social and cultural rights of every person and every citizen.
-A company harnesses, harnesses and contributes.
+A company that harnesses, harnesses and contributes.

 It's not how much we give but how much love we put into giving

 For children and parents are divorced